rancher/rancher.github.io/rancher/rancher-ui/applications/stacks/adding-balancers/index.md

 Let's use a source port of `8090`, target port of `80`, select `Public` access and select the `http` protocol.
 Next, let's add our target.
 We will select our wordpress service.
 Click on **Create**.

+> **Note:** When ports are exposed in Rancher, it will not show up in `docker ps` as Rancher manages the iptable rules to make the ports fully dynamic.

 Just like with services, the load balancer is not started until the user starts the service.
 You can individually start the load balancer by clicking **Start** or selecting **Start** in the dropdown menu.

 Now, let's see the load balancer in action.
 Click on a container name inside the load balancer.
 This will bring you to a detailed container page of the load balancer.
 Copy the IP address of the host, paste the IP into the web browser of your choice and add `:8090`.
 The Wordpress application will come up in the browser.